isb-cgc/readthedocs/docs/source/sections/gcp-info/RunningCWLWithBam.rst

 ====================================================
-Running CWL pipeline on public Bam file From ISB-CGC
+Running CWL pipeline on public Bam file from ISB-CGC
 ====================================================